Questions About COVID-19 and Retinoblastoma

 There’s a lot in the news about when it will peak.
 As a parent with a child in treatment, looking at how far we still have to go, and how bad this could get, that concerns me.

 The more we do to contain exposure at this time, the better off we will be.
 COVID-19 is not going away.
 The virus may not be any worse than the flu.
-The problem is the current lack of immunity in the population, the number of patients being affected at once as a result that is straining health care resources, and the implications for those who are high risk.
-In 1-2 years, COVID-19 will be one of the many seasonal “cold viruses”.
-By then, the majority of people will be immune due to prior exposure or vaccination (once developed), so the impact will be much less.
+The problem is the current lack of immunity in the population, its resulting contageous nature, the number of patients being affected at once as a result that is straining health care resources, and the implications for those who are at high risk.
+In several years, COVID-19 may become one of the many seasonal “cold viruses”.
+By then, the majority of people will likely be immune due to prior exposure or vaccination (once developed), so the impact will be much less.

 In the meantime, we need to help protect one another everywhere by following all public health advice as outlined above.
 Even from a distance, we can lift one another up through this unprecedented experience, and we can emerge stronger, perhaps more deeply connected and resilient than before.